mikrostew/automatic-owl/src/github-copilot.md

 When I'm using Copilot, and I accept one of its suggestions, do I now have copyright of that code?
 Am I liable for any copyright issues if that code is somehow infringing?

-I don't want that potential liability, so I have disabled Copilot for my OSS work.
+I don't want that potential liability, so I am only using it to more easily complete things I was going to type anyway.
+I am not including big blocks of code with questionable provenance.

 ### Security Concerns